karim-elbawab/moodle-szr-ibmcloud/README.md

 ### 6. Configure the database backups
 1. In order to store the backups for the database, an Object Storage persistence volume claim needs to be provisioned with the required storage size by applying the following steps:
-   - Download [mariadb-backup-pvc.yaml](./mariadb-backup-pvc.yaml) file in your local machine, in the solution, here the default values will provision 80GB storage using the vault regional storage class.
+   - Download [mariadb-backup-pvc.yaml](./mariadb-backup-pvc.yaml) file in your local machine.
+In this exercise, the default values will provision 80GB storage using the vault regional storage class.

         **Important Notes**
         - Review mariadb-backup-pvc.yaml file and make sure that namespace, secret-name (secret-name is the name of the secret that was created previously in step 5.3) are the same ones you use in your cluster.